alextereshyt/Temperature-Logger/README.md

 - Just power on the device and it will automatically start logging temperature and date to sd card (Device will create a txt file every day)<br>
-- Select dashboard to view real time statistic
+- Use rotary encoder to navigate in menu
+- Use ecoder button to Select or Deselect menu option

 <h2>Libraries</h2>